bensadeh/despell/README.md

 ### Dependencies

-`magica` requires your terminal to use a [Nerd Fonts](https://www.nerdfonts.com)-patched font.
+`despell` requires your terminal to use a [Nerd Fonts](https://www.nerdfonts.com)-patched font.

 ## How does it work?

-At its core, `magica` is a just a glorified [hash map](https://en.wikipedia.org/wiki/Hash_table) lookup table.
+At its core, `despell` is a just a glorified [hash map](https://en.wikipedia.org/wiki/Hash_table) lookup table.
 It takes a string (process name) as input and returns a string (icon) as output.

-## Enabling magica
+## Enabling despell
 ### How to use

-`magica` was created to add a corresponding Nerd Font icon next to the currently running command as reported by `tmux` in the status line.
-To use `magica`, you must edit the following segments in your `~/.tmux.conf`:
+`despell` was created to add a corresponding Nerd Font icon next to the currently running command as reported by `tmux` in the status line.
+To use `despell`, you must edit the following segments in your `~/.tmux.conf`:
 - `window-status-current-format` (active window)
 - `window-status-format` (inactive window)